McCrory Announces Changes to NC Medicaid: “The Good, The Bad, and the Ugly”

 One (of many) of my concerns?
 What happens to the health care providers that go bankrupt because of the MCOs between now and 2015?

-Posted on April 3, 2013, in DHHS, Division of Medical Assistance, Health Care Providers and Services, MCO, Medicaid, Medicaid Reform, Mental Health and tagged Aldona Wos, DMA, Managed care, McCrory, MCO, MCOs, Medicaid, Medicaid Reform, North Carolina, Snoopy.
+Posted on April 3, 2013, in Division of Medical Assistance, Health Care Providers and Services, MCO, Medicaid, Medicaid Reform, Mental Health, NC DHHS and tagged Aldona Wos, DMA, Managed care, McCrory, MCO, MCOs, Medicaid, Medicaid Reform, North Carolina, Snoopy.
 Bookmark the permalink.
 4 Comments.